aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ### 1.8) Confirming the certificate
-Just confirm you SSL/TLS certificate and congrats you have an AWS Certificate now!
+Just confirm your SSL/TLS certificate and congrats you have an AWS Certificate now!

  ![Confirming the certificate](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image8.PNG?raw=true)